by Hazel Anna Rogers

 I had a group of friends when I was about 18, none of which I remain in contact with now.
 At the time, I was rather more outlandish about my style choices back then compared to how I am now.
 My general approach to fashion today tends to be one of comfort as opposed to effort.

 I used to color in my blonde eyebrows with a dark brown eye pencil until they were sluggish and thick but leave the rest of my face bare and pale.
 My front two teeth had a small gap between them, a look enforced by sleeping with a tiny piece of cardboard between them while I slept (a fact I fervently rejected when accused of it by my mother).
 I had a short, lightly curled bob, a fringe that sat about an inch above my eyebrows, and a gaunt, pallid complexion.
 I would wear a tiny green pleated tartan skirt, Dr Martens or TUK creepers, fishnet tights, many a roll-neck, tight see-through t-shirts, flamboyantly frilly child’s dresses, and hoodies with tight black jeans.
 I think I was quite striking, if not always in a positive sense.
-I remember when I first became friends with that group, an entourage of girls (predominantly) who would cake their faces in garish colors and wear either black and ripped attire, or maybe brightly colored ‘kawaii’-style outfits.
+I remember when I first became friends with that group, an entourage of girls (predominantly) who would cake their faces in garish colours and wear either black and ripped attire, or maybe brightly colored ‘kawaii’-style outfits.
 One of them told me I looked a lot like Grimes, and I feigned knowledge of who she was.
 The others fervently agreed with this opinion, so when I went home I looked her up.

 Floods of images came up when I searched Grimes’ name.
 She was beautiful, and I must say I felt rather esteemed to have been associated with her.